Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/costly-shopify-mistakes-to-avoid-in-2024.md

 -   Speed optimization
 -   App support

-A theme with a modern design is much more likely to appeal users and help convert them into paying customers.
+A theme with a modern design is much more likely to appeal to users and help convert them into paying customers.

-Not only should the theme look good, but its also important it matches your brand and looks good on mobile as well.
+Not only should the theme look good, but it's also important that it matches your brand and looks good on mobile as well.

 Speed is another crucial aspect of the theme we choose.

 In fact, a survey conducted by Google, found that 53% of mobile users leave a site that takes longer than 3 seconds to load.

-Choosing a theme with good speed out the gate is a good step, however there are plenty of actions you can take to boost your store speed and get better results.
+Choosing a theme with good speed out the gate is a good step; however, there are plenty of actions you can take to boost your store speed and get better results.

-We have a whole article dedicated to this topic with actionable steps you can take for your store - [check it our here](/posts/improve-your-shopify-store-speed).
+We have a whole article dedicated to this topic with actionable steps you can take for your store - [check it out here](/posts/improve-your-shopify-store-speed).

 ### 2. Not being mobile-friendly

 Most themes are mobile responsive out of the box.

-This means they resize to the user’s devices size to show content in a neat an organized way.
+This means they resize to the user’s device size to show content in a neat and organized way.

-Given the amount of traffic your store likely receives from mobile devices, its crucial to make your store works well on mobile devices and has a great user experience (UX).
+Given the amount of traffic your store likely receives from mobile devices, it's crucial to make sure your store works well on mobile devices and has a great user experience (UX).

 ### 3. Low quality images